 Since the worlwide economic crash, there has been a notable growth in the number of homeless people sleeping rough in Rio.

-On the whole, cariocas are friendly, charming, generous and very easy to get along with.
+On the whole, cariocas (local residents) are friendly, charming, generous and very easy to get along with.
 It is, however, important to be aware that time-keeping, particularly in social situations, is not a strong point – it is quite normal for Brazilians to arrive at an event two hours or more after the time specified on the invitation.

 Expatriates wanting to know whether or not they should arrive politely late will often ask if the event is horário brasileiro (Brazilian time – in other words late).
 Brazilians tend to socialise in bars and restaurants – it is not that common to be invited to their homes.
 Most Brazilians will assume that English speakers are American, unless advised otherwise.